PelionIoT/wwrelay-utils/Gateway-Keeper/README.md

 ```

 ## getAllUpgrade
-check the upgrade status of all the relays
+Check the upgrade status of all the relays

 ```
 GK> getAllUpgrade